imshashank/supermat/README.md

 Now `retriever` can be used as a regular langchain component in any RAG based project.

-## Preface

-Current retrieval systems face two fundamental limitations that we've accepted as normal.

-First, as they fragment information during processing, they lose natural relationships.
-While vector search is powerful for finding semantically related content, similarity isn't the same as actual relationships.
-Even the most sophisticated similarity search can't fully reconstruct explicit relationships nor make implicit connections clear .
-Systems end up spending massive resources trying to approximate context through similarity and further post-processing.
-The result:  increasingly sophisticated systems bogged down by trying to reconstruct what was there all along.

-Secondly, for the purpose of referencing, these systems use flat IDs - UUIDs and random strings - that can't express relationships, forcing them to maintain separate layers just to understand how information connects.
-Citations are an after-thought today.

-Our approach solves both these problems with a fundamental insight.
-Information has natural connections - from documents to sections to paragraphs to sentences.
-This isn't arbitrary; it's how humans organize and understand knowledge.
-So why do we let AI systems break them apart?

 ## Introduction

 Supermat introduces a novel data representation framework for the AI era, making relationships explicit and retrievable by design.